abhineet123/MTF/Config/ReadMe.md

 				pyr_sm in modules.cfg specifies the search method in the underlying tracker pysm/pyrs:	Pyramidal search method - identical to Pyramidal tracker except all constituents SMs must have same AM and SSM;
 			grid:	Grid Tracker
-				setting grid_sm in modules.cfg to cv will run the OpenCV version of this tracker Special composite configurations of grid tracker for convenience:
+			Cascade configurations of grid tracker provided for convenience:
 				gric:	cascade tracker with Grid Tracker+ICLK
 				grfc:	cascade tracker with Grid Tracker+FCLK
 				gres:	cascade tracker with Grid Tracker+ESM